-HOMEOWNER ACKNOWLEDGMENT (WORKMANSHIP, INSPECTIONS, CONTRACTOR PAYMENTS) I,, acknowledge: That I have been directed to contact Affordable Housing Administrators in the event that I encounter problems in workmanship during the course of construction work performed under this grant.
-I also acknowledge that I have been instructed to be present, if possible, at all progress and final inspections, and if present, I must sign all Inspection Reports and Release of Payment Authorizations.
-I further acknowledge that I am fully aware that my signature on the Deferred Loan Agreement authorizes the following: The Township of Lawrence or its designee, Affordable Housing Administrators, shall have the ultimate authority to resolve all disputes arising out of or in any way connected to the performance of work under this deferred loan agreement.
-The determination by the Township or its designee, Affordable Housing Administrators, shall be final and binding.
-If Affordable Housing Administrators rules in favor of the contractor, but the homeowner declines payment, Affordable Housing Administrators has the right to overrule the homeowner's refusal to pay the contractor.
-Applicant's Signature Date Applicant's Signature Date
+HOMEOWNER ACKNOWLEDG (WORKMANSHIP, INSPECTION I,, , a acknowledge: ct Affordable Housing Administrators in the event that during the course of construction work performed unde instructed to be present, if possible, at all progress and fina st sign all Inspection Reports and Release of Paymen I further acknowledge that I am fully authorizes the following: y aware that my signature on the Deferred Loan Agreemen ultimate authority to resolve all d performance of work under this defer its designee, Affordable Housing A Housing Administrators rules in favo esignee, Affordable Housing Administrators, shall have the lisputes arising out of or in any way connected to the red loan agreement.
+The determination by the Township of Administrators, shall be final and binding.
+If Affordable or of the contractor, but the homeowner declines payment has the right to overrule the homeowner's refusal to pay the Applicant's Signature Date Applicant's Signature Date